Food Review Alert: We Check Out One Of Brisbane’s Glamorous Dining Destinations

 Ola, try this!By Guest Styler | 12th December 2019

 Just a quick note: This post is sponsored.
 To prevent a paywall or annoying pop-up ads, we sometimes need to publish sponsored content but we only promote brands that we think are doing great things and our readers will love!

-Combining Latin flavours with local ingredients, Rico Bar & Dining is serving up a strong Spanish influence to savour this summer.
+Combining Latin flavours with local ingredients, Rico Bar & Dining is serving up a strong Spanish influence to savour.
 And, I got to try it first hand.

 Once upon a time when I first moved to Brisbane back in 2010, I sat in this very space and dined with an unforgettable view of The Story Bridge.
 Almost 10 years later, I’m back at the same spot that’s replaced Aria Restaurant – riverside at Rico Bar and Dining.
 Still as much the iconic bend of Eagle Street Pier it’s always been known for, Rico sits new, on-fleck and overflowing with freshness on every plate.

 The brains behind the modern and glamorous dining destination is owner Michael Tassis, who’s no stranger to the precinct with George’s Paragon and Massimo part of his culinary crusade.